Implementing template processors

 We will illustrate the steps by implementing Markdown support for Woof!

 page sections.
-We will make use of the hoedown
+We will make use of the hoedown package

 which implements a Markdown processor.